 The Trust is an open-end management investment company, registered under the 1940 Act, consisting of multiple fund series.
 The fund is a series of the Trust, and investments are made through, and shareholders invest in, the fund.
 The offering of the fund's shares is registered under the Securities Act.
-References in this SAI to the "fund" generally refer to BNY Mellon Dynamic Value ETF.
-The Trust was organized as a Massachusetts business trust on June 24, 2024.
+References in this SAI to the "fund" generally refer to a series of the Trust.
+The Trust was organized as a Massachusetts business trust on June 4, 2010.